 Keep an eye out

 The world is now divided into two camps: those who took the risk of investing in bitcoin at its dawn and those who wish they were among the former.

 In fact, the bitcoin trend is not leaving the stage, it is just all the rage.
-That is why it’s never too late to start managing digital currencies, especially that bitcoin is more recognised as a payment tool.
+That is why it’s never too late to start managing digital currencies, especially since bitcoin is more recognised as a payment tool.
 With the increasing number of bitcoin providers (meaning exchanges, brokers, crypto wallets and more), the number of its acquirers is growing as well.
 BTC usage is fast, secure and without undue effort, putting the advantage of bitcoin over traditional fiat currencies.

 This is not to be taken as financial advice, but as a mere guide into the world of bitcoin and cryptocurrencies.
 The best approach to investing in bitcoin is as an experiment.
 Don’t invest more than you can afford to lose (bitcoin is volatile, financial investments are linked to risk).